 Panic was beginning to set in - not recommended for a serious job of this nature.
 Hurrying usually fosters more problems.
 Colin was struggling with the final pieces of the façade - the proscenium and side wings - despite having had enlisted help to speed things up.
 I asked Trevor to help mount the two drums into their respective side-cases.
 He exclaimed that he knew nothing about drums, but Judith came to his aid.
 I discovered later that the bass drum had been fitted back-to-front, compared to a photo I had taken when working on the organ before - there was a black mark in its centre at the front made by the beater.
 To be fair, it was the same on my photo of the organ just before being dismantled, but Judith hadn't seen that.
 Also, one of the two snare drum actions was making a whirring sound, quickly identified as an indecisive movement of the operating valves.
 I rectified this by the application of an additional card disc on the puff.

 While others were fussing around the organ I was trying to concentrate on the tubing of the main action.
 Any mistakes would further delay the completion of the job.
 We were working frantically to get the organ ready for its public debut, but the complete absence of time for final tuning and prolonged testing was very worrying.

-Although the heading above is "Final Testing", that never took place.
+Although the sub-head above is "Final testing", that never took place.
 A few books of music were put through the keyframe, accompanied by a steadily increasing number of ciphers (unwanted continuous playing of notes).
 I believe these were caused by the afore-mentioned sticking keyframe levers, and one lone baritone action mis-behaving.
 This latter was cleared by simply pulling its action tube out, curing the symptom.
 At this stage there was nothing else I could have done.
-The cure of the cause would have meant removing the baritone case from the front of the organ for access to the bottom of the chest.
+Treating the cause would have meant removing the baritone case from the front of the organ for access to the bottom of the chest.

 Watch this space for further developments...